datacratic/platform-deps/README.md

 2. Reduce the number of parallel jobs that are used to build each submodule by overwritting the JOBS variable for our Makefile.

-Here's an example of how to tweak both parameters from the command line:
+We **don't recommend** it but here's an example of how to tweak both parameters:

-   nice make -kj2 JOBS=2
+    nice make -j2 JOBS=2

-Note that we don't recommend specifying a -j parameter because it has a multiplicative effect on the JOBS variable.
+We don't recommend specifying a -j parameter because it has a multiplicative effect on the JOBS variable.

+Instead, if for example you have 4 cores at your disposal, use

+    nice make JOBS=4

 ### Illegal Instruction ###